KrystaAlex/web102_prework/README.md

 Empowering Gamers Through Community

 At Fundly, we believe in the power of community to bring creative games to life.
-Our partner Sea Monster Funding connects passionate game developers with enthusiastic backers, helping fund the next generation of digital experiences.
+Through our Fundly website, Sea Monster Funding connects passionate game developers with enthusiastic backers, helping fund the next generation of digital experiences.
 Whether you're launching your first indie board game or expanding a well-loved classic, Fundly provides the tools and visibility to turn ideas into reality.
 With our commited backers and pledges, we're proud to support innovation, creativity, and fun.

 Time spent: 6 hours spent in total